 - We also are actively involved in the development of bioinformatics educational courses at BCI.
 Our courses offer a unique opportunity for biologists to gain a basic understanding in the use of bioinformatics methods to access and harness large complicated high-throughput data and uncover meaningful information that could be used to understand molecular mechanisms and develop novel targeted therapeutics/diagnostic tools.

-For more details, please visit the Cancer Bioinformatics Group page.
+For more details, please visit the Cancer Bioinformatics Unit page.

 Who does the research